Why the Conservancy Selected This Site

 What the Conservancy Has Done/Is Doing

-Recently, the Conservancy constructed the southern, most steep portion of the trail system with significant help from Pass It Along youth volunteers.
-A kiosk at the trailhead contains newly-developed brochures that maps the color-coded trails and provides additional information about the Preserve.
+Recently, the Conservancy constructed the southern, steepest portion of the trail system with significant help from Pass It Along youth volunteers.
+A kiosk at the trailhead contains newly-developed brochures that map the color-coded trails and provide additional information about the preserve.
 Deer hunting occurs at the preserve.
 The Conservancy has reforested former agricultural fields.